sjohnston00/HotshotTournaments/README.md

 #### Using markdown
 Any files that have the `.md` suffix required the Markdown syntax to work properly, use this link to for a little [cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)

+Note: If you ever want to make a comment on any of the GitHub textboxes, they all support mardown natively.